 Open an IRA for your child.
 You can only open an IRA for your child if he or she has earned income; interest earned from a savings account doesn’t qualify as earned income.
 What can a newborn do to earn money?
 Admittedly, this only covers an extremely small percentage of babies, but anything paid, such as modeling or appearances in film or television qualify.
 One of my best friends in high school was a child model, though you wouldn’t think it to look at him now! 😉

 So far, my wife and I have started our child on a strong financial path by opening a savings account and a 529 plan for her.
-We chose the Ohio College Advantage 529 Plan because we are Ohio residents, and it is offering a $25 bonus for New Accounts (you do not have to be an OH resident to open an Ohio 529 plan).
-Here are more Essential Tips for First Time Parents.
+We chose the Ohio College Advantage 529 Plan because we are Ohio residents, and the plan was offering a $25 bonus for New Accounts (you do not have to be an OH resident to open an Ohio 529 plan).